-PBOT will adjust speed limit signage beginning on February 6, 2018.
-PBOT will double the number of residential speed limit signs, installing approximately 2,000 across the city.
-At some locations, existing signs will be relocated to maximize their effectiveness.
+PBOT began adjusting speed limit signage on February 6, 2018.
+PBOT is doubling the number of residential speed limit signs, installing approximately 2,000 across the city.
+At some locations, existing signs are being relocated to maximize their effectiveness.

-As is the case today, not every residential street will have a speed limit sign, but the 20 mph speed limit will be in effect on all residential streets.
+As is the case today, not every residential street will have a speed limit sign, but the 20 mph speed limit is in effect on all residential streets.

 Key questions about 20 mph residential speed limits